 This pricing option is well suited in today’s market and is one many hoteliers opt to use.
 Hotel revenue managers can use a revenue management system to help better understand trends in which they can modify the supply of rooms and adjust a pricing strategy whereby rates are implemented with the aim to increase sales and profitability.

 Take advantage of the shifting market and raise your rates compared to keeping them static in order to earn more revenue.

 What is open pricing?

-This luxury of choice allows hotels to forecast more accurately.
-For example, a high-end hotel may usually attract guests who no budget constraints but in the off-season bookings will drops and the hotel can drop rates to attract travellers who normally would not be able to afford the stay.
-While the average daily rate of the hotel will be lower, occupancy will remain steady and revenue will continue to turnover.
+This type of pricing strategy ensures hotels never needlessly miss out on potential deals, booking or distribution channels; if there is availability for room bookings, it can be filled at a reasonable rate.
+For example, a high-end hotel may usually attract guests with no budget constraints, but in the off-season bookings will drop and the hotel has more flexibility to drop rates, attracting travellers who normally would not be able to afford the stay.
+While the average daily rate of the hotel will be lower, occupancy will remain steady and still work to maximise revenue.